-|Full-service moves are definitely a great option.
-You simply pay the movers to come to your home and do most of the work for you--like packing, loading, transporting, unloading, and unpacking your goods.
-However, just because they are doing the hard part doesn't mean that you should be out of the house or sitting around doing nothing!
-Read on to find out your responisiblities on moving day while the movers work.
+Full service moves are a great option.
+You simply pay the movers to come to your home and work for you.
+They'll complete the hard tasks like packing, loading, transporting, unloading and unpacking your belongings.
+However, just because they are doing the hard part doesn't mean that you should be out of the house completely!

 While you don't want to be looking over your movers' shoulders all day, you shouldn't be completely out of sight.
 Plan on being close by in the next room.
 This way, you won't be a distraction to the movers, but you'll be close enough if they have any questions for you.
 It might be a good idea to drop in on them every so often, in case you have any questions or concerns about the move.